numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 **Motivation:**
 This common type operations is vital for the above array coercion when different input types are mixed.
-It also provides the logic currently used to decide the output dtype of ``np.concatenate()`` and on its own is a useful operation.
+They also provide the logic currently used to decide the output dtype of ``np.concatenate()`` and on their own are quite useful.

-Furthermore, it may be used to find the correct dtype to use for functions with different inputs (including universal functions).
+Furthermore, common type operations may be used to find the correct dtype to use for functions with different inputs (including universal functions).
 This includes an interesting distinction:

 1. Universal functions use the DType classes for dispatching, they thus